-The Ministry of Justice announced on 31 July 2025 that Lord Timpson, Minister for Prisons, Probation and Reducing Reoffending, has published the AI Action Plan for Justice – a landmark strategy to integrate artificial intelligence across the justice system in England and Wales.
+On 31 July, the UK Ministry of Justice published an AI Action Plan for Justice – a landmark strategy to integrate artificial intelligence across the justice system in England and Wales.

 The plan commits to rolling out enterprise-grade AI tools by the end of 2025, expanding pilots in transcription, search and scheduling, and strengthening partnerships with innovators in the UK’s £37 billion legal services sector.